Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Reinstalling the Wheels

-With the brake pads and rotors properly installed and the brake system tested for leaks, the final step is to reinstall the wheels.
+With the and rotors properly installed and the brake system tested for leaks, the final step is to reinstall the wheels.
 Make sure to align the wheels correctly and tighten the lug nuts securely to prevent any issues while driving.
 Double-check that all components are properly secured before lowering the vehicle off the jack stands.
 Once the wheels are back on, take your vehicle for a test drive to ensure that the brakes are functioning correctly and that there are no unusual noises or vibrations.

 In conclusion, performing a brake pad and rotor replacement is a critical maintenance task that can improve the safety and performance of your vehicle.
 By following the steps outlined in this guide, you can successfully replace your brake pads and rotors at home, saving time and money.
 Remember to always prioritize safety and proper installation techniques to ensure the longevity of your brakes.
 Happy wrenching!